General Electric

 - Sailors

-- Ship workers
+- Shipyard workers

 If GE products led to or contributed to your asbestos illness, contact a mesothelioma law firm to help you seek compensation.
+Mesothelioma lawyers can determine if you have a solid case to make against GE.

 Additional Information and Legal Resources for Asbestos Victims

 If you’ve been injured by asbestos, keep in mind that there is a good chance that you’ll qualify for considerable compensation.
-Don’t forget to fill out our form to get our free Financial Compensation Packet, filled with information on the experienced asbestos and mesothelioma attorneys in your area.
+Don’t forget to fill out our form for our free Financial Compensation Packet, filled with information on the experienced asbestos and mesothelioma attorneys in your area.
 If you have questions or need additional assistance, contact us at 800-793-4540.

-Paul Danziger grew up in Houston, Texas and earned a law degree from Northwestern University School of Law in Chicago.
+Reviewer and EditorPaul Danziger grew up in Houston, Texas and earned a law degree from Northwestern University School of Law in Chicago.
 For over 25 years years he has focused on representing mesothelioma cancer victims and others hurt by asbestos exposure.
 Paul and his law firm have represented thousands of people diagnosed with mesothelioma, asbestosis, and lung cancer, recovering significant compensation for injured clients.
 Every client is extremely important to Paul and he will take every call from clients who want to speak with him.
 Paul and his law firm handle mesothelioma cases throughout the United States.